 Home/ Blog/ Healthy Living/

-Jun 1, 2021 By Devin Collins
+Jun 26, 2024 By Devin Collins

 coming out

 While coming out is a personal choice, being open and honest with your provider may be critical in managing your health.
-Understanding your sexual activity and gender identity can help a doctor personalize your care plan, as well as your in-office experience.
+Understanding your sexual activity and gender identity can help a provider personalize your care plan, as well as your in-office experience.

-One Medical provider, Samuel Fam, DO, says transparency about sexual orientation and gender can help your doctor tailor a care plan to your specific needs: “It's important for individuals to be open about their sexual orientation, gender identity and sexual practices as this information will help their provider customize a unique care plan for them according to known or expected needs of individuals in similar demographic groups.
+One Medical provider, Samuel Fam, DO, says transparency about sexual orientation and gender can help your provider tailor a care plan to your specific needs: “It's important for individuals to be open about their sexual orientation, gender identity and sexual practices as this information will help their provider customize a unique care plan for them according to known or expected needs of individuals in similar demographic groups.
 While your provider is hopefully already prompting conversations on these topics, being open and forthcoming with this information could change recommended screenings or treatments for things like cancer, STIs, mental health, safety and well-being, and vaccines for prevention of transmissible infections.”

-Coming out to your doctor can also enable them to make your visits more comfortable. knowing your sexual history can help your provider avoid questions about your partners, relationships, or sexual activity that may be triggering or irrelevant.
+Coming out to your provider can also enable them to make your visits more comfortable.
+Knowing your sexual history can help your provider avoid questions about your partners, relationships, or sexual activity that may be triggering or irrelevant.
 “Disclosing this information can reduce the risk of providers and their teams misgendering or referring to parts of a person with labels that make them feel uncomfortable and less likely to get care when needed in the future,” says Fam.

 How to have the conversation